wiseman-timelord/WGet-GGUF-Hug/README.md

 # WGet-GGUF-Hug
 Status: Working
+* This program has only been tested so far on "TheBloke/CodeUp-Llama-2-13B-Chat-HF-GGUF" (the 8-Bit versuion), the file correctly downloaded, however...
+- the file was not automatically moved to the ".\completed" folder.
-* This program has only been tested so far on "TheBloke/CodeUp-Llama-2-13B-Chat-HF-GGUF", this is currently being done as I write, and it is doing so splendidly onpublic wifi, however, resuming downloads is un-tested.
-This program will be further developed when I have, my own internet and access to GPT4, again.
+- resuming downloads is un-tested.
+T
+* This program will be further developed when I have, my own internet and access to GPT4, again.

 ## Description
 WGet-GGUF-Hug is a PowerShell script designed to simplify file downloads using the `wget` utility.
 It offers a straightforward interface for entering download URLs, extracting filenames, checking for existing files, and executing downloads.
 The script efficiently organizes downloaded files into "Downloads" and "Completed" folders, enhancing user experience within a PowerShell environment.